thearyanahmed/rusttp/README.md

 ## Usage

-To use RustTP, you need to create a `Router` instance, add routes to it, and then start the server.
+To use rusttp, you need to create a `Router` instance, add routes to it, and then start the server.

 Here's a basic example: